clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/acd-integration/cloud/add-zendesk-integration.md

 ### Unsupported views

-Zendesk allows you to create views to group tickets based on certain criteria, e.g. tickets assigned to you.
-Learn more in the [Zendesk documentation](https://support.zendesk.com/hc/en-us/articles/4408888828570-Creating-views-to-build-customized-lists-of-tickets).

-injixo's Zendesk integration does not support all fields and operators you can select on the Zendesk view configuration page.
-In parentheses below, you can see the names used in the Zendesk API.
-To check if your views are supported, you may need to query the raw view configuration using the Zendesk API.

-injixo currently does not support views that use the following fields or operators:
+injixo can create source queues for most views but currently does not support views that use the following ticket fields:

-- Business Hours (is_business_hours, less_than_business_hours, greater_than_business_hours)
+- Business Hours
-- SLA-related fields (until_sla_next_breach_at, sla_next_breach_at)
+- SLA
-- Channel (via_id)
+- Channel
-- Skills (skills_match)
+- Skills
-- Conditions with user-specific values for fields (assignee_id, via_id, updated_at, ticket_is_public)
+- Conditions with user-specific values (e.g. Assignee is (current user))
-- Unsupported operators (changed, value, value_previous, not_changed, not_value, not_value_previous)

-injixo does not create source queues for such views with unsupported fields or operators.
+If you have Zendesk views with conditions referring to at least one of the fields above, injixo will ignore these views and will not create queues for them.

 ### Channel mapping between Zendesk and injixo